Customer support is essential to the success of any business.

 It’s usually expressed in minutes or hours, and it can vary depending on the type of inquiry (e.g., live chat vs. email).

-Response time is important because it’s one of the main factors that customers consider when they’re deciding whether to do business with you.
-Wait time can drastically affect your customer experience, so it’s important to keep an eye on this metric.
-A short reply time shows that you’re responsive to customer inquiries and that you care about providing a good customer experience.
+Response time is one of the most important KPIs for customer support.
+That’s because it’s one of the main factors that customers consider when they’re deciding whether to do business with you.
+Wait time can drastically affect your customer experience, so it’s important to keep an eye on this metric in all customer interactions, be it call center services, live chat, or emails.
+A short reply time shows that you’re responsive to customer inquiries and that you care about providing a good customer experience.ile to

 According to our customer experience study, 44% of online shoppers think the average response time should be below 5 minutes.